SAP/terraform-provider-btp/docs/data-sources/regions.md

 page_title: "btp_regions Data Source - terraform-provider-btp"
 subcategory: ""
 description: |-
-  Get all the available regions for a global account.
+  Gets all the available regions for a global account.
   Tip:
   You must be assigned to the global account admin or viewer role.
 ---

 # btp_regions (Data Source)

-Get all the available regions for a global account.
+Gets all the available regions for a global account.

 __Tip:__
 You must be assigned to the global account admin or viewer role.